Dance Dance Rebellion By Bulldog (inspiration from Lock)

-He swiped a quick message to Loth-Cat to let him know he’d avenged his youthful pilot’s first round loss before even waiting for the voting to commence, and then sent a video message to Jalb that consisted of him doing Jalb’s routine while taking chugs straight from the bottle.
+He swiped a quick message to Loth-Cat to let them know he'd avenged his youthful pilot's first round loss before even waiting for the voting to commence, and then sent a video message to Jalb that consisted of him doing Jalb's routine while taking chugs straight from the bottle.

 "Well, this should be an interesting matchup," Barand mused as his avatar appeared next to Feing's on the screen.
 The contrast between their business avatar and Feing's drill sergeant was as stark as the difference between their personalities.
 Barand was no-nonsense in the line of duty, but wielded his authority with varying levels of fiat based on what the situation called for at that time.
 Feing, however, had one intensity setting: maximum.

 "Looks like he's up first, Commodore," Oshi said as she saw the screen change.
 She settled into her seat to see what the ruthless commander had in store for them.

 The drill instructor on the screen immediately cocked his leg out to the side and arched that foot so only his toes were touching.
 He then began to bounce in place with the rhythm.

 "Is... he taking it easy on you?"
 Oshi asked, her voice pitching with uncertainty.